Hello there, and thanks for stopping by!

 The benefits of time spent in nature are well-documented, but fewer and fewer people take advantage of natural spaces.
 These areas are neglected and, in many cases, disappearing.
 Children are never given the opportunity to develop positive relationships with the natural world, and are even taught to fear what may be lurking there.

 When I finished my PhD in Planning on Nature and the Child Friendly City, I didn’t want to stop doing research.
-However, the research has taken on a more personal note, as I explore the applications in everyday life, with my own family and community.
+However, the research started to take on a more personal note, as I explored the applications in everyday life, with my own family and community.
+This year, I have just started a new graduate program in Social Work.
+I hope to take what I have learned about the benefits of nature and healthy communities and apply that to mental health practice.
+“Ecotherapy” is a growing field.

-Right now, I am at home with two young children, and I truly understand the trappings of the “indoor life.”
-Juggling naps, snacks, laundry, dishes, cooking, school pick ups and extra curriculars is a full-time job.
-The daily wrestling match with snowsuits, carseats, strollers and whiny children can make time spent in nature seem to be an additional chore.
+My full time schooling, plus daily coordination of snacks, laundry, dishes, cooking, school pick ups and extra curricular activities can make time spent in nature seem like an additional chore.
 Somehow, though, when we do manage to get outside, and especially into a natural space, we feel better.
 We argue less.
 We breathe more.
 We are calm and at peace.
 Those daily struggles fade away.

 I want to live in a community that favours natural spaces, community, creativity, innovation, playfulness, accessibility and inclusion over development, individualism, tradition, efficiency, standards and control.
 Don’t you?